 How does career mapping differ from career pathing?

-Career mapping is an individual-centered, holistic process, whereas career pathing is a structured, company-centered system for employee development.
-Both are necessary for career development, but career mapping provides greater flexibility to respond to shifting job markets.
+This approach is an individual-centered, holistic process, whereas career pathing is a structured, company-centered system for employee growth.
+Both are necessary for career advancement, but the former provides greater flexibility to respond to shifting job markets.

 Steps to Create Career Mapping